deruncie/shell-novice/_episodes/02-filedir.md

 ### Nelle's Pipeline: Organizing Files

-Knowing just this much about files and directories, Nelle is ready to organize the files that the protein assay machine will create.
+As we saw, Nelle used a nested folder system to organize the files that the protein assay machine will create.
 First,
-she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).
+she created a directory called `north-pacific-gyre` (to remind herself where the data came from).
 Inside that,
-she creates a directory called `2012-07-03`, which is the date she started processing the samples.
+she created a directory called `2012-07-03`, which is the date she started processing the samples.
-She used to use names like `conference-paper` and `revised-results`, but she found them hard to understand after a couple of years.
-(The final straw was when she found herself creating a directory called `revised-revised-results-3`.)

 > ## Sorting Output
 >